 - Annual Return: a Private Fund will need to submit an annual return to CIMA in respect of each financial year.

-- Inform CIMA of Changes: details of any changes to the fund which materially effect the information submitted upon the fund's initial registration must be submitted to CIMA within 21 days.
+- Inform CIMA of Changes: details of any changes to the Private Fund which materially effect the information submitted upon the fund's initial registration must be submitted to CIMA within 21 days; and

 - Accounts and Audit: Private Funds will need to prepare annual accounts in accordance with the International Financial Reporting Standards or generally accepted accounting principles of the United States of America, Japan, Switzerland or a non-high risk jurisdiction and an audited set of accounts must be filed with CIMA within six months of the fund's year end.
 The audit will need to be undertaken by a Cayman Islands auditor approved by CIMA.
-A transitioning Private Fund will not need to file its audited accounts until its first full financial year has passed following registration with CIMA.
-This means that if a transitioning Private Fund registers with CIMA in August 2020 and has a financial year end of 31 December, it will need to file its audited accounts with CIMA in respect of its financial year ending 31 December 2021.
+A Private Fund is required to submit an audit for its 2020 financial year within six (6) months of its financial year end, unless an extension is otherwise granted by CIMA.
+This means that if a transitioning Private Fund registers with CIMA in August 2020 and has a financial year end of 31 December, it will need to file its audited accounts with CIMA in respect of its financial year ending 31 December 2020.

 Possible Exemptions for Alternative Investment Vehicles